iqqmuT/civ7-save-editor/README.md

-# Civilization VII Cheat Tool
+# Civilization VII Save Editor

-Cheat tool for Civ7: edit gold treasury in save file.
+Tool to edit Civ7 save files.
+You can edit gold treasury.

 ## Running With Node.js